steadramon/ESPGeiger/docs/outputs/pulseout.md

 | Sound     | Mechanical tick | Synthesised click with chirp + decay |
 | Boot chime | None | 7 chimes + random |

-Run both at once if you like — they share the same 20 clicks/sec cap.
+Run both at once if you like.
+They share the same 20 clicks/sec cap.

 ## See also